-Word Count: 2225
+Word Count: 2140

 The misconception about mental illness within the United States caused a moral conflict to arise in the minds of the public.
-Especially during the 19th Century when there was an increased amount of questioning in the effectiveness of committing people to asylums who were deemed unable to function independently in society.
-Despite the professed ideals of institutions to care for those considered insufficient, the government concealed from society the abusive and inhumane policies they were actually implicating by labelling them as "treatments".
-A very profound example of this misdirection would be the case of Rosemary Kennedy a politicians daughter "virtually hidden for decades" due to severe mental illness and a failed lobotomy.
-In analysing the negative social stigmas of the 19th century, the abuse of patients that occured within asylums, the falsified public advertisement of the inhumane medical practices, and the allegations of the reformers who stood up for the ill.
-It was evident that a conflict existed between what was morally and ethically justifiable that delayed the reformation of asylums.
-It seemed as though healthcare reformers were unsuccessful in enforcing change, but they had succeeded in opening the eyes of the public and made them aware of what was really going on but it had taken decades before compromises were made that provided salvation for those suffering under the corrupted asylum administrations.
+Especially during the 19th Century when there was an increasing amount of curiosity in the effectiveness of committing people to asylums who were believed to be unable to function in socially acceptable ways.
+Despite the professed ideals of institutions to care for those considered insufficient, the government concealed from society the abusive and inhumane policies in which they were actually implicating by labelling them as "treatments".
+A very profound example of this misdirection would be the case of Rosemary Kennedy a politicians daughter "virtually hidden for decades" due to severe mental illness and the failure of a surgical procedure known as a lobotomy.
+In analysing the negative social stigmas of the 19th century, the abuse that occured within asylums towards those who suffered from mental imbecility, the falsified public knowledge of the inhumane medical practices, and the allegations of the reformers who stood up for the ill; it was evident that the conflict between what was morally appealing to that ethically justifiable was too grave for absolute discontinuation of the torturous practices of asylum administrators.
+Although this makes it seem as though healthcare reformers were unsuccessful in reinforcing change they did open the eyes of the public and make them aware of what was going on but, it had taken decades before compromises were made and solutions were administered into the asylum environment.